JNP-Solutions/Slacken/README.md

 For more motivation and details, please see [our 2025 paper in NAR Genomics and Bioinformatics](https://academic.oup.com/nargab/article/7/2/lqaf076/8158581).

-**Users of version 1.x, please note the new command line syntax in version 2.0.** All commands and examples in this README and on the Wiki have been updated.
-[See the commands overview.](https://github.com/JNP-Solutions/Slacken/wiki/Slacken-commands-overview)

 Copyright (c) Johan Nyström-Persson 2019-2025.

 ## Contents